Academic Calendar

 MacEwan.ca/PsychNursing

 MacEwan University’s Psychiatric Nursing diploma prepares graduates for a professional career as a registered psychiatric nurse (RPN).
-This 28-month program is designed for full-time studies and comprises 89 credits of coursework distributed over 2.5 academic years.
-The program has intakes at two sites: City Centre Campus in Edmonton and the Centennial Centre for Mental Health and Brain Injury in Ponoka.
+This 28-month program is designed for full-time studies and comprises 84 credits of coursework distributed over 2.5 academic years.
+The program has intakes at two sites: the City Centre Campus in Edmonton and the Centennial Centre for Mental Health and Brain Injury in Ponoka.

 Career Potential

-RPNs play an integral role as members of the inter-professional health care team.
-They are employed in such areas as community mental health, acute and sub-acute psychiatry, palliative care, rehabilitation, continuing care, correctional services, crisis intervention, mental health and addictions, education, research and private practice.
-Psychiatric nurses bring an important mental health perspective to the delivery of health services through their employment in such roles as staff psychiatric nurses, addictions counsellors, therapists, community mental health workers, case managers, educators, administrators, researchers and self-employed practitioners.
-Psychiatric nursing is recognized as a distinct profession in the Yukon, throughout the Western Canadian provinces and in numerous other countries.
+RPNs play an integral role as members of the inter-professional healthcare team.
+They are employed in such areas as community mental health, acute and sub-acute psychiatry, palliative care, rehabilitation, continuing care, correctional services, crisis intervention, mental health and addictions, education, research, and private practice.
+Psychiatric nurses bring an important mental health perspective to the delivery of health services through their employment in such roles as staff psychiatric nurses, addictions counsellors, therapists, community mental health workers, case managers, educators, administrators, researchers, and self-employed practitioners.
+Psychiatric nursing is recognized as a distinct profession in the Yukon, throughout the Western Canadian provinces, and in numerous other countries.

 Contact Information